 What Are the Four Real Risks of Building a Custom Home in Indianapolis?

 Most buyers focus on builder selection and finish choices.
-The risks that most frequently affect final cost and outcome are earlier in the process — and are largely preventable with the right preparation.
+The risks that most frequently determine final cost and outcome are earlier in the process — and are largely preventable with the right preparation.

 Risk 1 — The Lot